codexsw/solidity-101/exercises/12-modifiers/README.md

 ## Instructions

 1. In the `EtherBank` contract, create a modifier called `onlyOwner` that will check if the `msg.sender` is the owner of the contract.
-If it is not, the function should return **"not-owner"**.
+If it is not, the function should revert with **"not-owner"**.
 The owner of the contract should be stored in a `owner` variable of type `address` in the constructor.

 2. To store the contract deployer account as the `owner` you will need a `constructor`